 A quick stop in the north

-I’m planning a two-week holiday to Kerala, but with a quick tour of the north first.
-My girlfriend is a first-timer to India and, like for many first-timers, seeing the Taj Mahal is a pre-requisite.
+I’m planning a two-week vacation to Kerala, but with a quick tour of the north first.
+My girlfriend is a first-timer to India and, like for many first-timers, seeing the Taj Mahal is a prerequisite.
 So this is stop number one and then on to Delhi.
-It’s a 3-hour flight from Delhi to Cochin in Kerala, so it’s not an easy endeavour but it's an option to consider when you're planning your trip.
+It’s a 3-hour flight from Delhi to Cochin in Kerala, so it’s not an easy endeavor but it's an option to consider when you're planning your trip.

 Touring the backwaters on a houseboat

 The idea of touring the lagoons, canals and rivers by a houseboat also really appealed — it’s very Kerala.

 So much of Kerala’s daily life is focused around the backwaters, children canoeing to school or fisherman waiting for the next catch.
 Kingfishers dart by in a bright flash and sea eagles hunt for fish.

 You spend the night, eat your meals on board and watch the scenery float by on a private boat, tended to by a three-man crew including the cook.
 My most anticipated on-board meal is the home-cooked yogurt curry: banana or pineapple lightly spiced and yellow with turmeric.

 I’ve booked time in Nagarhole National Park in north Kerala as it takes you away to a quieter region, and it’s where you can encounter elephants in the wild.
 It will be a new discovery for me too, and from what I'm told it’s the best national park in the south of India.